-iOS 6.1 bug allows users to bypass passcode lock screen and access Phone app [UPDATED]Alex Wagner - Senior News Editor
+iOS 6.1 bug allows users to bypass passcode lock screen and access Phone app [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Following reports of poor 3G performance for iPhone 4S owners after the iOS 6.1 update (which Apple recently addressed by bumping the 4S up to iOS 6.1.1), it appears that another bug has been discovered within iOS 6.1.
 As noted by YouTube user videosdebarraquito, the passcode screen on an iOS device can be bypassed using a combination of fake emergency calls and button presses, ultimately giving the person access to the Phone app and allowing them to view and edit contact information.
 A video demonstration of the bug is embedded below.

 This actually isn't the first time that a bug has allowed a user to bypass an iOS lock screen, as a similar issue popped up in iOS 4.1.
 Considering that the Phone app is one of the more important parts of a handset, containing both the dialer and a bunch of contact information, this bug is rather serious and could allow someone to make calls, send texts and wreak havoc on your contact details if they're able to get a hold of your device and perform the steps necessary to bypass the lock screen.
 Apple has yet to respond to the bug, but when a similar issue was found in iOS 4.1, the company rolled out a fix with iOS 4.2 around a month later.